Cammeray

 Table Chart PROFILE FAQ

-Cammeray's dwelling structures, as per the latest Census, consisted of 24.8% houses and 75.2% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-Home ownership in Cammeray stood at 29.5%, with 28.6% of dwellings under mortgage and 41.9% rented out.
-The median monthly mortgage repayment was $3,033, while the median weekly rent was recorded as $580.
-Compared nationally, Cammeray's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Cammeray's dwelling structure, as per the latest Census data, consisted of 24.8% houses and 75.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
+Home ownership in Cammeray was at 29.5%, similar to Sydney metro's level.
+Mortgaged dwellings accounted for 28.6% and rented dwellings for 41.9%.
+The median monthly mortgage repayment was $3,033, higher than Sydney metro's average of $2,427.
+Median weekly rent in Cammeray was $580, compared to Sydney metro's $470.
+Nationally, Cammeray's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing